StanislavKo/k8s_digitalocean_kafka/README.md

 # Kubernetes.
-Kafka cluster in Digitalocean or AWS or Azure or GCE similar cloud.
+Kafka cluster in Digitalocean or AWS or Azure or GCE or similar cloud.

 External access: PLAINTEXT or SASL_PLAINTEXT.